Date enacted or revised:

 A candidate earning multiple degrees will receive one diploma cover during the ceremony and another when the diplomas are received following the ceremony.

 Diplomas are distributed immediately after commencement concludes.
 A candidate must have settled all obligations to the University (e.g. academic or financial holds) to receive the diploma.
 Diplomas not claimed within one semester after the exercises are destroyed.
 A fee will be assessed for reprinting a diploma after that time.

 Official University-approved regalia are worn during the commencement ceremony.
 Candidates are expected to wear academic regalia provided by the University Bookstore.
-University representatives (e.g. faculty, staff, dignitaries, etc.) also wear academic regalia.
-Regalia may be rented through the University Bookstore.
+University representatives (e.g. faculty, staff, dignitaries, etc.) should also wear academic regalia, which may be rented through the University Bookstore.

 Commencement is a dignified ceremony, and students are encouraged strongly to uphold the dignity of the ceremony by adhering to the guidelines below regarding decorating graduation caps.
 Note that only caps - not gowns - may be decorated.

 Honor graduates with cum laude, summa cum laude, and magna cum laude distinctions are provided cords appropriate to the distinction to display on regalia during commencement.
-Cords, medallions, pins, etc. representing membership in or recognition by University-recognized societies which require academic compliance or service in the United States military are permitted for display on regalia during exercises.
+Cords, medallions, pins, etc. representing membership in or recognition by University-recognized societies or service in the United States military are permitted for display on regalia during exercises.

 Guidelines for Decorating Graduation Caps